 Our Personal Injury Attorneys Are Here to Help

 Just because mediation is not legally binding, don’t fail to take it seriously.
-In a personal injury case, mediation can be a successful way to reach a fair settlement by allowing parties to discuss their case in the presence of an unbiased third party.
-The experienced Rhode Island personal injury attorneys of The Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. are ready to discuss your legal options and help you get the best outcome possible for your case during mediation.
-Call us at (401) 751-8855 or contact us online for a free case evaluation.
+In a personal injury case, mediation can be a way to successfully reach a fair settlement by allowing parties to discuss their case in the presence of an unbiased third party.
+The experienced attorneys of The Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. are ready to discuss your legal options and help you get the best outcome possible for your case during mediation.